ovh/docs/pages/platform/ai/notebook_tuto_hugging_face_sentiment_analysis/guide.en-gb.md

 *Refer to [NLP Town](https://www.nlp.town/)*

-Tweets are divided into 5 classes, from 1 to 5 stars, according to their sentiment: 1 star corresponds to a **very negative** tweet while 5 stars corresponds to a **very positive** tweet.
+Tweets are divided into 5 classes, from 1 to 5 stars, according to their sentiment: 1 star corresponds to a **very negative** tweet while 5 stars correspond to a **very positive** tweet.

 ![BERT_results](images/results-bert.png){.thumbnail}